Has your utility patent application been rejected?

 How should you respond to a patent rejection?

 A first patent rejection is called a nonfinal Office Action.
 The cost and complexity of an appropriate response will depend on several factors.
 Does the Office Action contain both Section 102 (anticipation) and Section 103 (obviousness) rejections?
 Is a Section 101 rejection involved?
 How many prior art references are being cited?

 It may make sense to talk to the Examiner prior to filing a written response in certain circumstances.
 For example, if it appears that the examiner does not quite understand the invention, an Examiner interview may be helpful to explain the meaning of key claim terms.

 How many times can your patent application get rejected?

 In such cases, your first response was successful.
 However, the examiner searched for more prior art references in order to issue a second rejection.
 This happens all the time.
-If and when you receive a subsequent rejection, do not be discouraged.
+If you receive a subsequent rejection, do not be discouraged.
 Study the claim rejections with your patent attorney and prepare your next response.
 You may have to go through several iterations until you get some claims allowed.

 If that does not happen soon enough, you will need to decide whether you wish to appeal or abandon the application.
-You may even consider filing a CIP application and abandoning the parent application so that you can new matter which will hopefully make your claimed invention more patentable.
+You may even consider filing a CIP application and abandoning the parent application so that you can add new matter which will hopefully make your claimed invention more patentable.